rafaelwendel/phpsupabase/README.md

 #### Comparison operators

-Some operators available for the `where` clause:
+The main operators available for the `where` clause:
 - `eq`: equal
 - `neq`: not equal
 - `gt`: greater than